Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Results

 Confident in the treatment of the SIF as approximately a convolution within the spectral range considered here ($x \le 250$~eV), we may now investigate the ITCF ratio method to extract temperature.
 To start, we presume the SIF to be the same between all scattering angles, though differences between the crystals will be investigated later.
 Also note that throughout, the integration interval $x$ is the same for both the numerator and denominator.
 Fig.~\ref{fig:NoSIFDeconv} shows the temperatures inferred from the various ratios of the Laplace transformed spectra for scattering angles of 10$^\circ$, 20$^\circ$, and 150$^\circ$ for each temperature.
 For clarity, we only examine the minima of the ratios since inverting the ratio is the equivalent of inferring the temperature using the maximum point.
 We also only plot ratios that have inferred temperatures in the temperature range of the plot limits ($T_{\rm inf} \in [0.5\times T_{\rm exact}, 1.5 \times T_{\rm exact}]$).

 For the $T=20$~eV, 50~eV, and 100~eV cases, there are three ratios which show convergence, all with the higher scattering angle in the numerator of the ITCF ratio.
 The $T=50$~eV and 100~eV cases in particular produce very accurate temperatures over a very large range of $x$ due to their large upshifted signal.
 We also note these two high temperatures show more accurate temperature inferences using the ratio method in Fig.~\ref{fig:NoSIFDeconv} than using the standard ITCF method in Fig.~\ref{fig:DirectDeconv}.
-The other ratios do not show meaningful, if any, convergence -- however, these can simply be discarded since their inverses do show convergence (or equivalently, one could look for their maximum points).
-For $T=20$~eV, at $x>160$~eV, there are drops in the inferred temperature to $T_{\rm exact}/2$ which, as with ITCFs for Fig.~\ref{fig:DirectDeconv}, indicates the ITCF ratio has lost its well-defined minimum due to the $\tau>\beta/2$ side collapsing because of the lack of measured upshifted photons.
+The other ratios do not show meaningful, if any, convergence -- however, these can simply be discarded since their inverses do show convergence (or, equivalently, one could look at their maximum points).
+For $T=20$~eV, at $x>160$~eV, there are drops in the inferred temperature to $T_{\rm exact}/2$ which, as with ITCFs for Fig.~\ref{fig:DirectDeconv}, indicates the ITCF ratio has lost its well-defined minimum.